 Real estate agents try to make sure they’re always available to answer phone calls and emails from potential buyers who have questions about the property.

-Because FSBO sellers often have a full-time job and other obligations outside of selling their home, they might not have the time to constantly be fielding inquiries from buyers, which can hurt their ability to find a buyer and make the sale.
+Because FSBO sellers often have a full-time job and other obligations outside of selling their home, they might not have the time to constantly field inquiries from buyers, which can hurt their ability to find a buyer and make the sale.

 Wasting Time On Unqualified Buyers